-This rack does come with band peg holes.
+This rack does come with band peg holes, but without band pegs.
 You can inadvertently lift up the rack if you’re using heavy enough bands.
 Test your bands out carefully with an empty bar to make sure the rack is heavy enough to handle them.
 Also consider that the bands are a counter-force to the weight of the rack and may cause the rack to tip when you re-rack a loaded bar, as if you’re using a lighter rack.

 You have to store your plates somewhere, and if your floor plan allows it, having your plates on the rear of a 6-post rack like this is more convenient than on a plate tree.
 It’s also more stable.